nicolasstucki/multisets/README.md

-multisets
+Scala Multisets collection
 =========

-Multi-sets for Scala collection

-Multi-sets API is a new kind of collection (on scala) that is intended to have efficient implementations of multiset operations.
+Multisets API for Scala is a new kind of collection (on scala) that is intended to have efficient implementations of multiset operations.
 Multi-sets are represented as: scala.collection.Bag

 The multiset operations consist of: union, intresect, diff, maxUnion (a variant of union that represents the generalised set union), contains, multiplicity, mostCommon, leastCommon, ...